vensko/pint/README.md

 Portable INsTaller - a manager of portable applications for Windows, which fits into a single file.

 # Installation
-To launch Pint, save [pint.cmd](https://github.com/vensko/pint/raw/master/pint.cmd) to a separate directory.
+To install Pint, save [pint.cmd](https://github.com/vensko/pint/raw/master/pint.cmd) to a separate directory.
 By default, Pint will create the following items:
 - **packages.ini** *Pint's database file*
 - **sources.list** *databases you are subscribed to*
 - **apps** *a directory for your apps*